U.S. imposes Venezuela-related sanctions targeting Chinese firm | Headlines

 U.S. imposes Venezuela-related sanctions targeting Chinese firm

 "The United States will not hesitate to target anyone helping to suppress the democratic will of the Venezuelan people and others around the world," Treasury Secretary Steven Mnuchin said in the statement.
-Venezuela's information ministry did not immediately respond to an email seeking comment about the Treasury's announcement and asking for the government's official policy on blocking web content.
+Venezuela's Foreign Ministry called the move "illegal" and said in a statement it was aimed at "isolating the country and generating difficulties for the Venezuelan population."

-CEIEC also did not immediately respond to a request for comment.
-Venezuelans have for years said that their computers and phones cannot access certain websites linked to the opposition or some local news agencies that openly criticize the government.
+CEIEC did not immediately respond to a request for comment.
+Venezuelans have said for years that their computers and phones cannot access certain websites linked to the opposition or some local news agencies that openly criticize the government.

 Those using broadband services provided by state-run telecommunications provider Venezuelan National Telephone Company (CANTV) are generally the most affected, but users of private services also face restrictions.
-Health workers who this year signed up to receive bonus payments through opposition leader Juan Guaido had to do so via VPN services because the site built by Guaido's team was blocked, according to participants of the program.
+Health workers who signed up this year to receive bonus payments through opposition leader Juan Guaido had to do so via VPN services because the site built by Guaido’s team was blocked, according to participants in the program.

-The Treasury said CEIEC since 2017 has been supporting the Maduro government and has provided software, training and technical expertise to entities of Venezuela's government, including CANTV.
+The Treasury said CEIEC had been supporting the Maduro government since 2017 and had provided software, training and technical expertise to entities of Venezuela's government, including CANTV.
 Washington in January 2019 recognized Venezuelan politician Guaido as the OPEC nation's rightful leader and has ratcheted up sanctions and diplomatic pressure in the aftermath of Maduro's 2018 re-election, widely described as fraudulent.

 Maduro remains in power, backed by Venezuela's military as well as Russia, China and Cuba.
 Monday's action freezes any U.S. assets of the Chinese firm and generally bars Americans from dealing with it.
 The Treasury also issued a license authorizing the "wind down" of transactions with the Chinese company until Jan.
 14.